Omikhleia/markdown.sile/examples/sile-and-markdown.md

 are of course supported.
 As of formatting, *italic*, **bold**, and `code` all work as expected.

-Three dashes on a standalone line (as well as asterisks or underscores) produce an horizontal rule.

-***

 Hard line breaks...\
 ... are supported too, either using the standard "invisible" method from Markdown (i.e. two trailing spaces at the end of a line) or a backslash-escaped newline (i.e. a backslash occurring at the